Chapter 14 Summarizing Data

 Note that the functions we pass to summarize adhere to rules of missing values.
 That is to say, if even one value in a group is an NA, the entire group defaults to NA.
 Consequently, if you’re confident this isn’t an issue, you can pass the argument na.rm = TRUE to any of the summarize functions, which would look like mean = mean(conc, na.rm = TRUE).
 This will ignore any NA values and return a numeric value like you probably expect.

-14.3 Pretty tables with flextable
+14.3 Pretty Tables with Flextable

 While the summarize function does an excellent job of summarizing our data, the outputted dataset isn’t really fit for publication.
 This is doubly so if you used summarize as the last step of your chemical quantification and you want a nice and pretty table of mean sample concentration with standard deviations.